open-ephys/ONI/source/hw-spec/controller/addresses.rst

-  hardware-specific operations SHOULD, if possible, be implemented either in :ref:`hardware specific registers<hub_addr_hw_specific>` in the controller hub-0 :ref:`hub information device<hub_info_dev>` or in dedicated devices to access these hardware characteristics (e.g. hub link controllers).
+  hardware-specific operations SHOULD, if possible, be implemented either in :ref:`hardware specific registers<hub_addr_hw_specific>` in the controller hub-0 :ref:`hub information device<hub_info_dev>` or in dedicated devices to access these hardware characteristics (e.g., hub link controllers).
 When registers in this block are used, the :term:`Driver Translator` should, to the possible extent, hide these from the :term:`API`.

 .. _address_reserved: